natalieagus/50002/docs/Hardware/h_instructionset.md

 * If $$\text{A}_{\text{LE}}$$ is `1`, then the current **input** to R1 will be reflected as R1's output in the next clock cycle.
 It's like "enabling" the R1, allowing it to "remember" new value.
 * If $$\text{A}_{\text{LE}}$$ is `0`, then R1 will continue to produce it's **old** value as an output, whatever last value it was remembered when $$\text{A}_{\text{LE}}$$ *was* `0` some time in the past.
 When $$\text{A}_{\text{SEL}}$$ is `0`, new values at the **input** node of R1 will be **ignored**.

+{:.note}
-> The **detailed** anatomy of R1 and R2 units are similar to [this section in your next lecture](https://natalieagus.github.io/50002/notes/betacpu#detailed-anatomy-of-the-regfile).
+The **detailed** anatomy of R1 and R2 units are similar to [this section in your next lecture](https://natalieagus.github.io/50002/notes/betacpu#detailed-anatomy-of-the-regfile).
 The `WERF` signal in your Beta CPU is analogous to these register's `LE` signals.

 Other notable components of $$M$$:
 * A decrement unit symbolised as `-1`